PruthvijThakar/DataAnalysisUsingPython-7374/finals/ReadMe.md

 <img src="Part3/Part3PNG/Part3Plot2.PNG">

+## Conclusions:
+### From this chart we can figure out the share of Airlines in total delays happened in 2015, most delays were caused with Southwest Airlines and least being Virgin America.

 ## Analysis 4

 ### Airports with max number of Cancelled flights and Airports with max number of delayed Flights.